kr2792/Auth0-SAML/README.md

 You'll now be able to change settings to for this connection.
 Give it a fitting identifier.

-Give it a sign in url then enable signout out and add the signout url.
+Leave the sing in and sign out fields empty for now, as we'll have to create an ID provider with those fields.
 Scroll to the bottom and press save.

 Now scroll back up and press *Login experience*
 ![image](https://user-images.githubusercontent.com/18439722/141130456-828d795e-08c2-49b1-9e72-04151134659b.png)